davidn5013/leetcode/README.md

     DiameterOfBinaryTree return the length of the diameter of the tree.

 func DistansToZeroInMatrix(mat [][]int) (res [][]int)
-    UpdateMatrix return distans of nearest o for each cell Exampel Input Result 0 0 0 0 0 0 0 1 0 0 1 0 1 1 1 1 2 1 2,1 has 2 because that how meen sideway
+    DistansToZeroInMatrix return distans of nearest o for each cell Exampel Input Result 0 0 0 0 0 0 0 1 0 0 1 0 1 1 1 1 2 1 2,1 has 2 because that how
-    or up that is need to get to 0
+    meen sideway or up that is need to get to 0

 func FloodFill(image [][]int, sr, sc, color int) [][]int
     FloodFill 0733 fills the region starting at point (sr,sc) with color and